NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 I was able to complete both exercises in a hour.
 The find successor I was able to picture the easy solution but more expense.
 Decided to read the hints and easily I was able to implement the best solution.

+**Thoughts:**
+I was able to complete both exercises less than an hour. the reconstruction exercise I could do a solution with a better performance instead of O(n^2).
+With the remaining time i started a new exercise but I wasn't able to complete today, it was to calculate the diameter of a binary tree, I believe once again I was making to much complex.Tomorrow maybe I will try again.

+### Day 14: January 17, 2022

+**Today's Progress**:
+Complete just one exercises from AlgoExpert.
+The 'height tree balance'

+**Thoughts:**
+I was able to complete the exercise in around 20 minutes. then I start the new exercise that will require dynamic memory after  25 minutes I decided to call the day to avoid became frustrated.
+It is a bit late so tomorrow my mind will be more fresh to solve this exercise.
 <!--

 ### Day 0: February 30, 2016 (Example 2)